Nodeak/ElevatorProject/README.txt

     - Elevator movement and scheduling
     - Implemented proc output
     - Loading of Elevator
+Kaedon Hamm
+    Part 1:
+    - Implement 5 syscalls within program for testing
+    - Used strace to track all system calls from the program

+    Part 2:
+    - Inserted, checked proc, and removed the my_timer module

+    Part3:
+    - Set up structure of code (global vars, defines, functions)
+    - Unloading of Elevator
+    - Helped with proc output
+    - Documentation & Testing

 Contents of tar file:
 README - Information about team and project files